How can I resolve API throttling or "Rate exceeded" errors for IAM and AWS STS?

 Note: AWS SDK implements automatic retry logic and exponential backoff algorithms.

-• If your application is calling AssumeRole and caching the credentials, you can check the maximum session duration of the role's temporary credentials.
-Lengthening the duration of the temporary credentials makes sure that you don't need to call AssumeRole as often.
+• If your application calls AssumeRole and caches the credentials, then check the maximum session duration of the role's temporary credentials.
+When you lengthen the duration of the temporary credentials, you don't need to call AssumeRole as often.

 • Spread your API calls over a longer period of time instead of calling the APIs all at once.
 For example, applications that have a daily job calling SimulatePrincipalPolicy or GenerateServiceLastAccessedDetails to audit permissions for AWS Identity and Access Management (IAM) users and roles.
-You can stagger the API calls instead of running them at the same time.
+Rather than run the API calls at the same time, you can stagger them.

 • For applications that dynamically change IAM policy permissions using API calls like CreatePolicyVersion, consider another method.
 For example, you can use session policies during IAM role assumption.

-• For AWS Security Token Service (AWS STS) throttling errors, consider using Regional STS endpoints instead of sending all AWS STS calls to the global endpoint.
+• For AWS Security Token Service (AWS STS) throttling errors, use AWS Regional STS endpoints instead of sending all AWS STS calls to the global endpoint.
 Each endpoint has a separate throttling limit.
-Using Regional AWS STS endpoints can provide applications a faster response time on the AWS STS API calls.
+Regional AWS STS endpoints can provide applications a faster response time on the AWS STS API calls.

 Related information